Yushe/HAC/README.md

 - C0BRA (STEAM\_0:0:32164051) -- For failing to bypass HAC many times in 2010, inspiring me to create sv\_SelfExists.

-- Blackwolf -- For making sure that I didn't accidentally ban all the Mac users!

 - TGiFallen (STEAM\_0:0:26495621) -- For ideas and advice.

+- Lutis -- For making sure that I didn't accidentally ban all the Mac users!